-If you have questions about your Title IV program funds, you can call the Financial Aid Office at 617-588-1368.
+If you have questions about your Title IV program funds, you can call the Financial Aid Office at 617-588-1358.
 TTY users may call 1-800-730-8913.
-Information is also available on the BFIT's website at www.bfit.edu/admissions---aid/student-financial-services.
+Information is also available on Student Financial Services on the web at www.bfit.edu/ admissions---aid/student-financial-services.